K-Taping ('K' from Greek Kinesis = movement) is one of many other possible therapies against lip- and lymphedema.

 During my rehabilitation after three surgeries I got teaching and experience in taping.
-My main problem is the oedema between leg and hip and on the stomach.
+My main problem is the edema between leg and hip and on the stomach.
 With daily manual lymph drainage they became smaller and less painful, but it is difficult to bandage them.
 Compression tights help me to keep the legs small, but the lymph stucks in the stomach and the upper body.
 For me, taping in addition to MLD, wearing compression tights and sports are very helpful.

 The aim of taping is to reduce the pain and to let the oedemas go down.
 But how?